jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 After updating the `nagios_check_ganglia_metrics` variable, run the playbook with `act=cluster_install` or `act=cluster_update` if only to apply the updated checking service list on the target clusters, while leave the services unchanged on the non-target clusters, or with `act=update` to apply update on all existing clusters.

+## Add Cluster Scope Gmond Python modules and Nagios Service checks
+For monitoring against clusters, cluster-scope metrics imply status of the cluster as a whole are crucial.
+Sometimes such metrics are obtained via cluster provisioning APIs from a single host having access to the APIs, e.g. one master host.
+This brings several gmond python modules deployed on only one host per-cluster, along with nagios service checks against the deployed host.

+This project explicitly provides configurations to setup monitoring for the cluster-scope metrics through variables such as `gmond_head_python_modules` and `nagios_check_ganglia_head_metrics` in `group_vars/all.yaml`.

+Similar to the description in the former two sections, customized gmond python modules and nagios checking services can be included by adding relevant elements in those two list variables.
+However, the modules listed in `gmond_head_python_modules` will only be deployed on one of the host as the cluster head, which is assigned by `gmond_cluster_head`, while the services included in `nagios_check_ganglia_head_metrics` will be checked against that host.

 ## Cluster Scale-Out
 When a cluster needs a scale-out, i.e. add new nodes to the cluster, do the following steps: